dream11/kong-circuit-breaker/README.md

 3. Circuit breaker uses failure % to figure out if a route is healthy or not.
 Always set `min_calls_in_window` to start calculations; else, you may open the circuit when total_requests are relatively low.
 4. Set `half_open_max_calls_in_window` to prevent allowing too many requests to the route in the half-open state.
 5. `set_logger_metrics_in_ctx` sets circuit_breaker_name, upstream_service_host and circuit_breaker_state in `kong.ctx.shared.logger_metrics.circuit_breaker`.
 You can later use this data within context of a request to log these events.
-6. `version` helps in recreating a new circuit-breaker object for a route if `conf_new.version > conf_old.version`, so whenever you change the plugin configuration, increment the version for changes to take effect.

 ## Inspired by